ericgj/ing/README.md

 you can also do `ing test type unit`: extra args are passed into the method as parameters.

+For more worked examples of ing tasks, see the [examples](ing/blob/master/examples) directory.

 [MORE](ing/blob/master/TASKS.md)

 ### Option arguments